All Episodes

 Last month?

-Whatever happened, all those record-breaking private sector jobs if more people applied for unemployment last week and the trend is uh sadly downward.
+Whatever happened to all those record-breaking private sector jobs if more people applied for unemployment last week and the trend is sadly downward.

-Folks, the economic activity is uh like a f a famed Potter Stewart, U.S. Supreme Court said define pornography.
+Folks, the economic activity is like a famed Potter Stewart, U.S. Supreme Court, said, define pornography.

 I can't, but I know it when I see it.